melezhik/swat/README.md

     <h1><title>Hello World</title></h1> # and it should be html code

-### Inline perl code
+### Perl one-liners code

 Everything started with `code:` would be treated by swat as perl code to execute.
-There are a lot of possibilities.
-Please follow [Test::More] documentation to get more info about useful function you may call here.
+There are a _lot of_ possibilities!
+Please follow [Test::More](search.cpan.org/perldoc/Test::More) documentation to get more info about useful function you may call here.

     code: skip('next test is skipped',1) # skip next check forever HELLO WORLD